 The plugin is bundled since TeamCity 5.1.
 The recent version is described in the documentation for the latest TeamCity release.

 Plugin adds support for cleaning new files created during the build.
-The files modified during the build are also reported in the build log (but are not affected by the plugin).
+The files modified or deleted during the build are also reported in the build log (but are not affected by the plugin).

 Plugin Development Status